RohanIAzad/mortgage-prepayment-mbs-analytics/README.md

 In the deterministic cash-flow projection, each pool’s ML-derived SMM is held fixed over the projection horizon.
 Under this assumption, projected lifetime interest equals roughly 23.6% of starting UPB for the high-refi pool, versus 37.3% for the benchmark and 42.4% for the low-refi pool.

 ## 9. Limitations
+- Equal-quarter sampling rather than population weighting.
+- Longitudinal temporal split can contain the same loan in multiple calendar partitions.
+- Fixed SMM in forward projection.
+- No stochastic rate paths/OAS.
-- Weaker discrimination in 2020-2021 vintages
+- Weaker discrimination in 2020-2021 vintages.
-- Overprediction in late 2025/early2026
+- Overprediction in late 2025/early2026.
-- Underprediction in some months like September 2025
+- Underprediction in some months like September 2025.

 ---